Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS

 AP Sports Writer

-AJ Pollock had two home runs and four RBIs for the Dodgers, who have won seven straight postseason elimination games dating to last season.
-They also trailed 0-2 and 1-3 against Atlanta in the NLCS last year before rallying to win three straight games at a neutral site in Arlington, Texas.
+“It’s cool.
+It’s definitely a surreal feeling for me,” Taylor said.
+“I never thought I was going to hit three homers in a game, let alone a postseason game, and it just still hasn’t really sunk in.”

-Game 6 is Saturday back in Atlanta, where the Braves get two more chances to earn their first trip to the World Series since 1999.
+“We needed to make a statement,” the mild-mannered Taylor said.
+“They put it on us yesterday.
+We had to respond.”

-After mustering just four hits in a 9-2 loss in Game 4 that pushed them to the brink of elimination, the desperate Dodgers rapped out eight hits by the third inning off Max Fried.
-They finished with 17, a club record for a postseason game.
+Game 6 is Saturday in Atlanta, where the Braves get two more chances to clinch their first trip to the World Series since 1999.

-The Dodgers got to Fried with four consecutive hits in the second.
-Pollock hit a tying homer and Taylor drove the first pitch he saw to left field, putting the Dodgers in front for good, 3-2.
+“I guess when our backs are against the wall we play our best and fight, but that’s just not an ideal spot to be in,” Dodgers manager Dave Roberts said.

 Taylor had an RBI single in the third to make it 4-2.
 He went deep in the fifth, sending an 0-2 pitch from Chris Martin to center field and extending the lead to 6-2.